Shape

 terragrunt run-all plan --terragrunt-source /source/modules

-If you set the --terragrunt-source parameter, the run-all commands will assume that parameter is pointing to a folder on your local file system that has a local checkout of all of your Terraform modules.
-For each module that is being processed via a run-all command, Terragrunt will read in the source parameter in that module’s terragrunt.hcl file, parse out the path (the portion after the double-slash), and append the path to the --terragrunt-source parameter to create the final local path for that module.
+If you set the --terragrunt-source parameter, the run-all commands will assume that parameter is pointing to a folder on your local file system that has a local checkout of all of your OpenTofu/Terraform modules.
+For each unit that is being processed via a run-all command, Terragrunt will read in the source parameter in that unit’s terragrunt.hcl file, parse out the path (the portion after the double-slash), and append the path to the --terragrunt-source parameter to create the final local path for that unit.

 For example, consider the following terragrunt.hcl file: